top of page

 Why are patients not receiving EECP Therapy?

-It is a matter of great concern that the patients who, for whatever reason, are either not fit or not willing to undergo the invasive intervention despite all the explanations are left alone without offering them a noninvasive intervention like EECP therapy.
-Clinicians and patients do not have enough information about EECP treatment, which is the only plausible explanation.
+It is a matter of great concern that the patients who, for whatever reason, are either unfit or unwilling to undergo the invasive intervention despite all the explanations are left alone without offering them a noninvasive intervention like EECP therapy.
+The only plausible explanation is that clinicians and patients do not have enough information about EECP treatment.
 However, the truth remains that select qualified heart patients may benefit from EECP treatment.

-Special thanks to Dr. Asmita Chaturvedi, MD, Medicine, Physician Consultant, Clinical Cardiologist, and EECP treatment provider for her valuable input.
-Dr. Asmita has conducted numerous EECP procedures and has extensive experience in this procedure in Mumbai, India.
+Thanks to Dr. Asmita Chaturvedi, MD, Medicine, Physician Consultant, Clinical Cardiologist, and EECP treatment provider, for her valuable input.
+Dr. Asmita has conducted numerous EECP procedures and has extensive experience in Mumbai, India.

 To learn more about EECP Therapy, Please visit eecpclinicmumbai.com or eecpmumbai.com